Presentation Tips

 - do NOT arrive late - therefore, come to class 5 or 10 minutes early that day to make sure you are not late

-- if you do, wait outside the classroom, do NOT (unless a truly medical emergency) walk in and interupt the presentation (even if it your group)
+- if you do, wait outside the classroom, do NOT (unless a truly medical emergency) walk in and interupt the presentation (even if it is your group)

 - just wait outside til the group is finished